apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 ## Segment files

 Segment files contain raw data about a segment.
-Even if there are multiple kinds of segments, a TAR file only distinguishes between data and non-data segments.
-A non-data segment is always saved as-is in the TAR file, without further processing.
+Even if there are multiple kinds of segments, a TAR file only distinguishes between data and bulk segments.
+A bulk segment is always saved as-is in the TAR file, without further processing.
 A data segment, instead, is inspected to extract references to other segments or to binary content.